Nominees Sought for CRA Board

 Important dates and events:

-- The deadline for receipt of nominations is December 1, 2017.
-The Elections Committee will carefully consider all nominations.
-Important criteria considered by the committee will include broad diversity, distribution of candidates and current board members among member institutions, distribution among types and sizes of institutions, evidence of leadership, and evidence of interest in and capacity for service beyond that expected of all faculty members and researchers.
+- The deadline for receipt of nominations is December 6, 2013.
+The Elections Committee will carefully consider all nominations, with the aim of a final ballot containing about twice as many candidates as there are open slots.
+Important criteria considered by the committee will include distribution of candidates and current Board members among member institutions, distribution among types and sizes of institutions, evidence of leadership, and evidence of interest in and capacity for service beyond that expected of all faculty members and researchers.

-- On January 12, 2018, the Elections Committee will announce the draft ballot.
-Additional names may be added by the CRA community (as described below).
+- On January 17, 2014, the Elections Committee will announce the draft ballot.
+Additional names may be added by the CRA community as described below.

-- On February 2, 2018, nominations by petition are due.
-Each such nomination must be signed by the heads of at least five constituent member organizations that are current in dues payment.
-Current CRA members are listed at https://cra.org/about/membership/member-list/.
+- On February 7, 2014, nominations by petition are due.
+Each such nomination must be signed by the heads of at least 10 Constituent Member Organizations that are current in dues payment.
+Current CRA members are listed at https://cra.org/about/members-list/.

-- In early March, the election results will be announced.
+- In early March, the election results are announced.